-DVI will make every effort to provide or coordinate Pre-ETS to ensure statewide availability.
-To that end, DVI will collaborate with State and local education agencies, community rehabilitation providers, institutions of higher education, and other transition stakeholders across the State to ensure that the five required Pre-ETS services are available to students with disabilities who may need them.

-DVI will work with stakeholders, including students, families, and State and local education agencies to provide information regarding Pre-ETS, identify the needs of students with disabilities, and connect students to available services.
+DVI will make every effort to collaborate with State and local education agencies, community rehabilitation providers, institutions of higher education, and other transition stakeholders across the State to ensure that the five required Pre-ETS are available Statewide to students with disabilities.
+To that end, DVI will work with stakeholders, including students, families, and State and local education agencies to provide information related to Pre-ETS, identify the needs of students with disabilities and connect students to available services.
 Education agencies continue to be responsible for providing a free and appropriate public education to include transition services required under the Individuals with Disabilities Education Act (IDEA).